Monday Morning Wisdom

 I’d amplify Safire’s questions with one of my own.
 French politicians don’t get paid much better than their American counterparts do – and relatively few of them begin their careers by making an early success in business.
 Yet a surprisingly high number of them seem to live in very nice houses.

-President Chirac, for example, owns a 16th century chateau on spacious grounds in a charming town in the southwest of France, in addition to an apartment in the pricey Sixth Arrondissement.
+#ad#President Chirac, for example, owns a 16th century chateau on spacious grounds in a charming town in the southwest of France, in addition to an apartment in the pricey Sixth Arrondissement.
 It’s an imposing home for a person who has devoted his entire career to politics – even one whose wife inherited a modest fortune.
 I wonder how he manages it?
-As the Daily Telegraph reports
+As the Daily Telegraph <a href="

 I wonder though whether M. Chirac also has admirers in the Middle East?
 And whether we are shortly to learn more about those admirers?
 And whether M. Chirac’s desire to discourage such curiosity has in any way affected the foreign policy of the idealistic Republic he heads?